 Once I have received a bursary payment- do I need to apply again?

 You need to apply for a discretionary bursary at the start of each year of your sixth form study by the end of the second week in September.

-All awards are reviewed in September, January and April and regular weekly payments may be adjusted as the numbers of students claiming may change.
+All awards are reviewed in September, January and April and regular payments may be adjusted as the numbers of students claiming may change.
 You will be notified in advance of any change in payments.
 Generally it would be expected that your entitlement is agreed for the full academic year.

 If you have additional items to claim for, or your circumstances or household income changes during the year in any way that might affect the assessment of your bursary payment, you must inform the school.